facebookarchive/smt2utils/z3tracer/README.md

 assert_eq!(model.id_to_sexp(&BTreeMap::new(), &Ident::from_str("#1").unwrap()).unwrap(), "(+ a a)");
 ```

+See also in the [repository](https://github.com/facebookincubator/smt2utils/tree/master/z3tracer/notebooks) for more complex examples using Jupyter notebooks.

 More information about Z3 tracing logs can be found in the documentation of the
 project [Axiom Profiler](https://github.com/viperproject/axiom-profiler).